-In this section, we propose a mixed precision one-side Jacobi method for computing the SVD of a real matrix.
-As we know, the one-side Jacobi method for the singular value problem was originally mentioned in \cite{Hestenes-1958}.
+In this section, we propose a mixed precision preconditioned one-sided Jacobi method for computing the SVD of a real matrix.
+As we know, the one-sided Jacobi method for the singular value problem was originally mentioned in \cite{Hestenes-1958}.

-We first describe the one-side Jacobi algorithm.
+We first describe the one-sided Jacobi algorithm.
 Let $A$ be an $m$-by-$n$ real matrix ($m \ge n$).
-The one-side Jacobi algorithm aims to o construct a sequence of orthogonal updates $A^{(k+1)} = A^{(k)}J_k$ such that the columns of $A^{(k+1)}$ are mutually orthogonal sufficiently, where $A^{(0)}=A$ and $J_k$ is a Jacobi rotation defined by \eqref{eq:JacMat}.
-Then, the computed SVD of the original matrix $A$ is available by columns scaling of the updated $A^{(k+1)}$.
+The one-sided Jacobi algorithm aims to o construct a sequence of orthogonal updates $A^{(k+1)} = A^{(k)}J_k$ such that the columns of $A^{(k+1)}$ are mutually orthogonal sufficiently, where $A^{(0)}=A$ and $J_k$ is a Jacobi rotation defined by \eqref{eq:JacMat}.
+Then, the computed SVD of $A$ is available by columns scaling of the updated $A^{(k+1)}$.

 On how to orthogonalize two columns of $A$, we have the following result \cite{deRijk-1989}. \begin{lemma} Let $A$ be an $m\times n$ real matrix $(m \ge n)$.
 For any index pair $(i,j)$ with $1\le i<j\le n$, if $\ba_{i}^T\ba_{j}\neq 0$, then there exists a Jacobi rotation $J=J(i,j;\theta)$ defined by \eqref{eq:JacMat} such that, for the updated matrix $B=AJ$,